vixalien/dotio2/blog/explosiv-blog.md

 ### Homepage

 Create a file called `index.js` for our homepage. `index` is a special name as it denotes that this file will be the first one that the user sees when they visit our site for the first time.
-Add some simple JSX to our index page to show a warn welcome message to visitors of the blog.
+Add some simple JSX to our index page to show a warm welcome message to visitors of the blog.

 ```jsx
 // index.js